Tips For 2019: Top 5 Ways To Handle Stress And Anxiety

 And the truth is, most of us get stressed from time to time (some of us more than others).
 Anxiety can cause health issues like inflammation and too much sugar (from comfort eating, to alleviate stress).
 But it also interferes with our ability to think clearly and act as we should to ourselves and others.
 It’s important to have ways to de-stress when things get a little more hectic.

-Since stress is very individual, what works for one person may not work for another.
+Since stress is very individual, what works for you may not work for your friend.
 That’s why it’s helpful to know different ways to relax.
 Try one; if it doesn’t work for you, pick another.
-Here’s to a healthy, relaxed, stress-free (well, as stress free as is normal!) year ahead.
+Here’s to a healthy, relaxed, stress-free (well, as stress-free as is normal!) year ahead.